What is Organic Food?

 Why buy organic?

 When you purchase the food you eat, you are making choices—about your health, the health of your family, and the health of our environment.
 As you are concerned with the quality of your health, you should also be concerned with the quality of the food you eat.
-Organically grown crops are produced without the problems to health and the environment inherent in chemical farming.
+Organically grown crops are produced without some of the problems to health and the environment inherent in chemical farming.

 Why does organic food cost more?